zebeeb/MTD-R/Docs/prompts.md

 ## setup plan

-now lets proceed with @Setup Plan.md  phase 2.2 give me a detailed step by step plan how will you set up (phase 2.2) in the simplest possible way without affecting the @Project Scope
+now lets proceed with @Setup Plan.md . for phase 1.1 (Expo Setup) give me a detailed step by step plan

-- define the steps in the light of the balance between max simplicity, bugs prevention, and scalability.
+- define the steps in the light of @Docs/project rules.md
-- for each step explain in plain english and I don't have a coding experience
-- follow the rules in @Stack rules    @Implementation rules
+- for each step explain in easy english and I have limited coding experience follow the rules in @Docs/TechStack rules.md

-- follow the @.windsurfrules
-- no implementation now till I approve your plan
+no edit requests now till I approve your plan
 # phases------------------
 ## phase plan
 now lets proceed with phase 2.4 in @Setup Plan.md